Otros Ejercicios

 Was he left he went and named me Sue.

-Well, he thought that it was quite a joke,
+Well, he musta thought that it was quite a joke,

 An' it got a lot of laughs from lots a folks,

-Seems I had to fight my whole life through.
+Seems I had to fight my whole through.

 Some gal would giggle and I'd get red,

-And guy'd laugh and I'd bust his head,
+And some guy'd laugh and I'd bust his head,

-I'll ya, ain't for a boy named Sue.
+I'll tell ya, life ain't easy for a boy named Sue.

-I grew up quick and I grew up mean,
+I grew up and I grew up mean,

-My fist got hard and my got keen,
+My fist got hard and my wits got keen,

-I roamed from town to town to hide my shame.
+I roamed town to town to hide my shame.

-But I made me a vow to the moon and stars,
+But I me a vow to the moon and stars,

 I'd search the honky-tonks and bars,

-And kill that man gave me that awful name.
+And kill man that gave me that awful name.

 Well, it was Gatlinburg in mid-July,

-and i'd just hit town and my was dry,
+and i'd just hit town and my throat was dry,

 thought I'd stop and have myself a brew.